binysebastian/aipsscriptwriter/README.md

 # aipsscriptwriter

-This is a set of scripts to carry out the uGMRT continuum data analyis.
+This is a set of scripts to carry out the uGMRT continuum data analysis.
 It runs for Band 3, 4 and 5 uGMRT data.
 It uses AIPS to carry out all the calibration and few rounds of imaging and sel-calibration, after which the final imaging is carried out in CASA using MT-MFS algorithm.
 CASA automatic flagging algorithms, namely 'tfcrop' and 'rflag' are also made use of.

 ## Requirements